View Judith Darling's Obituary on lenconnect.com and share memories

 Judy is survived by her four children, Peggy (Greg) Hill, David A. (Heidi Stoll) Sowinski, Catherine Sowinski-Phillips and Cindy (Dennis) Anderson; 13 grandchildren and 12 great grandchildren; a nephew, Keith Ballingall; and her best friend, Carol Morley.
 She was preceded in death by her parents; a sister, Diane Ballingall; and a brother, George Ballingall.

-Funeral services for Judy will be held at 1 p.m.
-Friday, June 28, 2019, with visitation from 11 a.m. to 1 p.m., at Anderson-Marry Funeral Home, Adrian.
-Pastor Daryl Etheridge will officiate.
-Burial will be in Lenawee Hills Memorial Park, Adrian.
+Funeral services for Judy took place at 1 p.m.
+Friday, June 28, 2019, preceded by visitation from 11 a.m. to 1 p.m., at Anderson-Marry Funeral Home, Adrian.
+Pastor Daryl Etheridge officiated.
+Burial was in Lenawee Hills Memorial Park, Adrian.

 You may send condolences to the family at www.andersonfuneralservices.com.
 Memorial contributions may be given to Family of Judith Darling.
 Envelopes are available at the Anderson-Marry Funeral Home, Adrian.